 Virtue is its own reward.
 Vice is its own punishment.

 This thought is a central tenant of Stoic philosophy.
 The truly happy person is the one who does the right thing, no matter how inconvenient or painful it may be.
-A person who I remind myself of this when I’ve done something selfish or boneheaded.
+I remind myself of this when I’ve done something selfish or boneheaded.
 No matter how I feel — no matter what gifts of chance fell into my lap that day — it doesn’t negate the fact that, in that moment, I was a miserable person.

 The opposite is true, too.
 When I live in accordance with my values — when I practice diligence by working patiently through a difficult project or practice temperance by resisting the urge to respond to someone’s anger in kind — in that moment, I am a happy person.
 No twist of fortune can take that away from me.
 The quality of my life is determined by the choices I make, not the random stuff that happens to me.